 Months of entry

-Research programmes are best suited to students who have a clear idea of a topic they would like to investigate in detail.
 There are two types of History programme.
-The MA by Research entails producing a 40,000-word thesis; the MPhil and PhD programmes demand a high level of research and analysis resulting in a 60,000 (MPhil) or 100,000 (PhD) word thesis.
+The MA by Research entails producing a 30,000-word thesis; the PhD programme demands a high level of research and analysis resulting in a 100,000 (PhD) word thesis.

 We welcome research applications across the range of expertise within the School.
 We run regular seminars in medieval and Tudor studies, modern history, the history and cultural studies of science, and the study of propaganda.